stevenbenner/stevenbenner.com/src/content/posts/2010-01-25-building-a-home-network-attached-storage-server-part-2-raid-setup.md

 - Windows
 ---

 This is Part 2 in the [Building a home Network Attached Storage server](/2009/12/building-a-home-network-attached-storage-server-part-1-hardware/) series.
-In this article I will talk about some of the options for the RAID arrays and the art of RAID configuration.
+In this article I will talk about some of the options for the <abbr title="Redundant Array of Inexpensive Disks">RAID</abbr> arrays and the art of RAID configuration.

 Now that we know what hardware this system is going to be built on we have to decide what technology is going to run it all.
 We still have several options for RAID controllers and software.

-One item that really needs to be mentioned is that if you use Windows computers to access the NAS you will want to use Windows Vista, 7 or Server 2008 as the NAS operating system.
-This is for one simple reason, Windows Vista in 2006 introduced [Server Message Block 2.0](https://en.wikipedia.org/wiki/Windows_Vista_networking_technologies#Server_Message_Block_2.0).
-SMB2 is a massive boost to network file transfer speeds.
+One item that really needs to be mentioned is that if you use Windows computers to access the NAS you will want to use Windows Vista, 7 or Server 2008 as the <abbr title="Network-Attached Storage">NAS</abbr> operating system.
+This is for one simple reason, Windows Vista in 2006 introduced [Server Message Block 2.0](https://en.wikipedia.org/wiki/Windows_Vista_networking_technologies#Server_Message_Block_2.0). <abbr>SMB2</abbr> is a massive boost to network file transfer speeds.
 Where an XP machine may only be able to send 50MB/s over the network, the same machine running SMB2 will be pushing 80MB/s.
 So if you are going to be using Windows on your desktop, you probably want to be using Windows on your NAS.

 The first step is deciding what RAID controller you are going to use for the system.